cloudfoundry/cf-deployment/PULL_REQUEST_TEMPLATE.md

 _Does this introduce changes that would require operators to take action in order to deploy without a failure?
 Please see below for few examples._

+If you're promoting an experimental Ops-file (or removing one), Please follow the [Ops-file workflows](https://github.com/cloudfoundry/cf-deployment/blob/master/ops-file-promotion-workflow.md).

 **Examples of breaking changes:**
 - changes the name of a job or instance group
 - moves a job to a different instance group
 - deletes a job or instance group
 - changes the name of a credential
 - requires out-of-band manual intervention on the part of the operator
-- removes experimental ops file from `./operations/` or `./operations/experimental` folders
+- removes Ops-file (e.g. from `./operations/` or `./operations/experimental` folders)

 ### Will this change increase the VM footprint of cf-deployment?